825 Santa Barbara St., Downtown

 38 W. Victoria St., Downtown

-This goldmine of a gourmet market, which just celebrated its first birthday, is comprised of individual artisanal vendors specializing in local and sustainably-sourced fare.
+This goldmine of a gourmet market, is comprised of individual artisanal vendors specializing in local and sustainably-sourced fare.
 This means that it's essentially set up like the perfect pantry: There’s organic produce at Foragers Pantry, the freshest loaves at Crazy Good Bread, and humanely-raised meats at Belcampo.
 As far as prepared foods go, Flagstone Pantry serves up lunchtime basics like soups, salads, and sandwiches while Empty Bowl is all about steamy noodle bowls and handmade dumplings.

 The French Press